Doping Issues and NPB - The Evolution of Drug Regulations

 Historical Context of Drug Issues in NPB

 Drug issues in NPB must be understood from two perspectives: performance-enhancing drugs (PEDs) and social drugs.
 Regarding PEDs, large-scale steroid contamination like MLB's has not been confirmed in NPB, though individual violation cases exist.
 On the other hand, regarding social drugs (stimulants, marijuana, etc.), incidents of active players being arrested have sent shockwaves through the baseball world.
-In 2016, a Giants player was arrested for stimulant use, and the inadequacy of NPB's overall drug countermeasures was severely questioned.
+In 2016, a Yomiuri player was arrested for stimulant use, and the inadequacy of NPB's overall drug countermeasures was severely questioned.
 This incident forced a shift from NPB's stance of treating drug problems as 'individual issues.'
 Building a systematic drug testing framework became urgent, and NPB embarked on fundamental institutional reform.

 Lessons from MLB's Steroid Era